hponemyintk/ConnectFour/README.md

 brew install python3 --with-tcl-tk
 ```

-To play again the minimax AI, run the python script using the following command:
+To play game with the minimax AI, run the python script using the following command:

 ```
 python3 connect4_wAI.py